NCIP/cabio/software/cabio-database/scripts/parse/unigeneparser/README.txt

 Description
 -----------
-The unigeneparser downloads and parses the Unigene datafiles (containing data for loading the Gene, Clone, and NucleicAcidSequence ).
+The unigeneparser parses the Unigene datafiles (containing data for loading the Gene, Clone, and NucleicAcidSequence ).

-It also potentially does some data loading, if values are missing, although it is hard to tell if that code is ever called.

-TODO: Determine if Java code needs to update the database and remove
-	  the dead code if necessary.

 Running
 -------